jchilders/citadel_cli/docs/command-architecture-improvements.md

 # Command Architecture Improvements

-This document outlines potential improvements to make the command handling system more robust, extensible, and maintainable.
+This document outlines improvements to make the command handling system more robust and maintainable.

 ## 1. Command Registry Pattern